tchupp/cargo-whale/README.md

 ## Development

+Make sure you have NodeJS 4.5+ installed.
+To install the frontend dev tools, run:

+    npm install

+Gulp is used as the frontend build system.
+To install gulp globally, run:

+    npm install -g gulp-cli

 Maven 3+ is required to build the application.
-To start in the dev profile, run:
+To start spring with the dev profile, run:

     mvn spring-boot:run

+To start the frontend for development, run:

+    gulp serve

 ## Using Docker